castle-engine/castle-engine/tools/castle-editor/data/project_templates/empty/files/data/README.txt

-Place here your game/application asset files, that you will load during the game.
+Place here your data files, that you will load during the game.
 See https://castle-engine.io/manual_data_directory.php .